What is A-1 Machine?

 Why are A-1 Tools less expensive than tools from other companies?

 We take seriously our motto: You can pay more.
 But you can't buy better.
 We have an excellent staff with almost 40 years of combined experience in building paintless dent removal tools.
-As the oldest manufacturer in the PDR industry, A-1 produces a volume of tools that allows us to take advantage of economies of scale unachievable by other manufacturers.
+As the original and reigning manufacturer in the PDR industry, A-1 produces a volume of tools that allows us to take advantage of economies of scale unachievable by other manufacturers.
 With increased efficiency, we have been able to continue to offer the highest quality tools available at reasonable prices.